Where are the robing rooms?

 Honor Cords: When / Where do I get my honor cord?

 - Eligible candidates will pick up their honor cord at rehearsal on Friday.
 If you cannot attend rehearsal, you can pick it up in the robing room commencement morning.
 Honors designation is based on the semester PRIOR to the semester in which you graduate.

 Can I wear my Fraternity/Sorority Sash?

 Yes.
-You are permitted to wear a cord for your fraternity or sorority.
+You are permitted to wear a sash for your fraternity or sorority.